stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 #### Which Version of Java?

 Many vendors provide a JDK.
-To avoid potential licensing and support issues, use Eclipse Temurin, which is provided by the [Adoptium](https://adoptium.net/) project.
-The versions of Java on the OpenJDK Website are for testers, and the Oracle JDK is a proprietary product that requires license fees.
+To avoid licensing and support issues, use Eclipse Temurin.
+This is an Open Source JDK that is maintained by the [Adoptium](https://adoptium.net/) project.
+The versions of Java on the OpenJDK Website are for testers, and the Oracle JDK is a proprietary product.

 Use the _LTS_ version of Temurin, unless you need features that are in the latest releases.